 There is one main reason for so many IT outsourcing horror stories taking place: people who want a snazzy, high-quality piece of code for a song and their "the cheaper the better" attitude.
 Making price top priority results in their disappointment with the poor quality of software service and the subsequent giving up on offshoring.

-I don't want to lump every dev together, but usually, the cheapest developers are also the weakest ones.
-So, how much should you pay for software outsourcing and still get splendid, high-quality code?
+I don't want to lump all devs together but the truth is, usually the cheapest developers are also the weakest ones.
+Knowing that it’s worth learning how much you should pay for software outsourcing to still get a splendid, high-quality code?